 In the United States, more than 2.1 million homes are available for sale, according to a recent report from the National Association of REALTORS® (NAR).
 With that many homes for sale, how do you make your home stand out for buyers?

 Working with a trusted, local real estate agent is key.
 An agent knows the area market and will make sure the home is priced not just to sell but to meet the number you need.
-An agent also may suggest an open house to draw in multiple, potential buyers on one day.
-When it's time for an open house, the stage must be set.
+One thing is for sure: When it's time to sell a home, the stage must be set.

 Importance of Staging a House for Sale

-The home must be staged for the open house because many buyers desire a turn-key home, or at least as close to turn-key as possible.
-Staging for an open house can make or break a potential sale.
+The home must be staged because many buyers desire a turn-key home, or at least as close to turn-key as possible.
+Staging can make or break a potential sale.
 Home staging includes a variety of tactics such as de-cluttering, de-personalizing, updating, and repairing in order to present the house as a potential dream home.

-Staging a home for an open house doesn't have to mean hiring a professional home stager or spending money on an interior designer to revamp the look of each room.
-There are hundreds of small things any homeowner can do to help set the stage for a successful open house.
+Staging a home doesn't have to mean hiring a professional home stager or spending money on an interior designer to revamp the look of each room.
+There are hundreds of small things any homeowner can do to help set the stage for a successful sale.

-When planning an open house, listen to your real estate agent's advice.
-A local agent will have hosted countless open house in the area and know how what buyers like and what turns them off during an open house.
+When planning to sell, listen to your real estate agent's advice.
+A local agent will have sold countless homes in the area and know how what buyers like and what turns them off.

-The most important basics when staging a home for an open house are:
+The most important basics when staging a home are:

-- Clean and then clean some more: Every surface should be gleaming for an open house.
+- Clean and then clean some more: Every surface should be gleaming.
 No dust bunnies lurking or spider webs hanging in the basement.

 - De-clutter every room: Less clutter makes even a small room seem more spacious.